mlogan1/mlogan1/README.md

-I’m currently learning front end web development.
+Hello, I'm Mel.
+A junior front end developer based in the Seattle metro.

 <!---
 mlogan1/mlogan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.